 Thankfully she got a picture of it in action and was kind enough to let me share.
 For sure, I will make one for myself on the next go round, but I’m going to need a lot more yarn if I want to cover the fro!

 They say If you are in/around/near Philadelphia or even know someone from the city, you better pretend like you are a Philadelphia sports fan or else get booed!
 Philly sports fans are all about their sports teams.
-Even kids, little old ladies, and the fan’s own mother are subject to disapproving looks if found rooting for the
+Even kids, little old ladies, and the fan’s own mother are subject to disapproving looks if found rooting for the enemy other team.

 While I support the teams, this is a project made for someone else.